junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Dean/Sam find Crowley's throne room and Nick's body, bring Nick's body back to bunker with an unknown demon (actually Nick) inside

 Dean knows this is the right place when he drives to it.
-Spooky decommissioned asylum, fancy gothic style pointed-top architecture, wandering black-eyed demons patrolling around.
+Spooky decommissioned asylum, fancy gothic style pointy-tip architecture, wandering black-eyed demons patrolling around.

 He sends a quick message: "Needham Asylum."
 And goes in there quietly alone.

 The place is like a ghost house in those classic horror movies from outside, but the inside, surprisingly, is like a neat office building.
 Black-suits hurry their way from one office to another, with clipboards and printed something in their hands -- he wouldn't have known they're demons if not for their black eyes.

 Dean supposes he might should have thought about Crowley's preferred style of running things, knowing his fancy little suit and cocktail and everything.
-He walks down the corridor with a sign that points to the principal doctor's office.
+He walks down the corridor that has a sign pointing to the principal doctor's office -- it's an easy guess where Crowley would like his fancy throne room to be.

-Two demons at the door try to stop him from entering, ended up smoking on the floor, each with an angel blade-shaped hole on their chests.
+Two security demons at the door try to stop him from entering, ended up being barbecued into burnt meatsuits on the floor, each with an angel blade-shaped hole on their chests.
 He pushes the door open.
-Crowley sits on his throne, legs crossed, is listening to a black-suit reporting something about the statistics of crossroad deal numbers and qualities.
-He gets the rest of the demons out of the room at the sight of Dean, uncrossing his legs.
+Crowley sits on his throne, legs crossed, is listening to demons in black suits reporting something about the statistics of crossroad deal numbers -- Dean only catches half a sentence that sounds like "... increase by zero point zero zero three percent."

+Crowley sends all the demons out of the room at the sight of Dean, uncrossing his legs, smoothening his suit.

 "Squirrel!
 I didn't hear the door bell!
-You should have sent a card in advance."
-Crowley says cheerfully, pitch higher than usual.
+You should have sent a card in advance," Crowley says cheerfully, pitch higher than usual.

 "You hung up on me last time.
 Figured I'd have to make it formal."
 Dean deadpans, spinning the blade in his fingers.